Damercy/compute/_posts/2020-05-28-The-different-domains-of-CS-and-transitioning.markdown

 Wish me luck and thanks for making it till here!

-__P.S.__ This infographic pretty much shows the _real_ domains of Computer Science ( albeit it's still incomplete ), in case you were curious.
+__P.S.__ This infographic pretty much shows the _real_ domains of Computer Science in case you were curious ( albeit it's still incomplete).
 Cheers!

 ---